rayct/zet/README.md

 * "Tact is the ability to tell someone to go to hell in such a way that they look forward to the trip."\
 ― Winston Churchill

+* "The true gung fu master aims his blows at himself, and when successful, he may even succeed in knocking himself out.
+The primary function of one’s tools is really revealed when they are self-directed and used to destroy greed, fear, anger and folly."\
+― Bruce Lee

 ---

 Documentation By: **Raymond C. TURNER**